oxen-io/loki-launcher/README.md

 or
 You can build from source, you can use the [init.sh](init.sh) script to pull the latest source.

+And if you don't have the dependencies to build from source check out [contrib/dependency_helper/](contrib/dependency_helper/getDepsUnix.sh)

 # How to run

 edit the config [launcher.ini](launcher.ini) and check over the settings, [Check our wiki](https://github.com/loki-project/loki-launcher/wiki/Launcher.ini-configuration-documentation) for details on options.